Home Politics and Current Affairs Govt officer can’t be denied permission for foreign trip due to pending...

 0

-The High Court in its order stated that the expression of individual freedom in Article 21 of Indian Constitution is vast and it includes the right to go on a foreign trip.
+The High Court in its order stated that the expression of individual freedom in Article 21 of Constitution is vast and it includes the right to go on a foreign trip.

 The court ruled that a person can be prevented from a foreign trip only through procedures constituted by the law.